← Back

 • Only 6 RCTs included — insufficient number for funnel plot analysis or formal publication bias assessment

-• Heterogeneity in BP targets across trials (SBP <130 vs <140 mmHg) may limit interpretability of pooled estimates
+• Heterogeneity in BP targets across trials (SBP <120 to <140 mmHg for intensive; ≤180 to 140–180 mmHg for standard) may limit interpretability of pooled estimates

 • Blinding varied across included trials, introducing potential performance and detection bias